MIREDA-Partnership/.github/README.md

 ### 1. OMOP Mapping Resources
 - Standardised mapping specifications
-- Carrot Mapper JSON files
+- Carrot Mapper csv files
 - Metadata and vocabulary mapping examples
 - Cohort-specific and harmonised mappings

 ### 2. ETL and Transformation Code
-- Scripts for data extraction, transformation, and loading
+While most transformation to OMOP CDM was processed using the carrot-transform software, additional post-processing scripts for the purpose of creating unsupported domain tables and remedying limitations of the software will be found here.
 - Post-processing and quality-assurance scripts
 - Helper tools for handling OMOP limitations